galanteria01/galanteria01/README.md

 - 🔭 I'm currently undergraduate in engineering from NIT-Bhopal
 - 🌱 I’m currently learning Kotlin,R and REACT
-- 🤔 I’m looking for help with REACT
+- 🤔 I’m looking for help with Musicia Player
 - 💬 Ask me about Android device bringup
 - 📫 How to reach me: shanuu12e@gmail.com